Ludington State Park

 Don’t let the long duration keep you from an incredible experience.
 Just adjust your pace, maintain a positive attitude and make sure you know how to follow a pre-marked topographic map and use a compass to find off-trail checkpoints.
 If you are gassed early, no worries.
 Head on in early and be proud of how you raced.

-On the fence about five vs. ten hours?
-We encourage teams to try the 10-hour race which will feature some amazing areas that the 5-hour race won’t be able to get to.
+On the fence about which race to choose?
+We encourage teams to try the 12 hour race which will feature some amazing areas that the 6-hour race won’t be able to get to.
+We’ll haul into the wilderness by bus and drop you off.
+You will experience an epic expedition as you journey back to Ludington State Park by bike, foot and boat.
 We’ll offer lots of optional checkpoints so you can skip a few if necessary to get back before the deadline.
 Both courses feature a nice mix of packed, marked trails and off-trail running with virtually no sand.
+Can’t find a teammate?
+We’ll allow a limited number of solos.
+The top prizes will go to the two- and three-person teams however.

-Registration expected to open fall 2016 for one of the least expensive races in the U.S. Race in our standard two-person team divisions or as a solo or three-person team.
+Registration expected to open December 2016 for one of the least expensive races in the U.S.

 |Location:||Ludington State Park, Ludington, MI|